 The CARES Act is $2 trillion of an overall $6 trillion effort to save the economy.
 The goal is to provide relief to both individuals and businesses.
 Actually, a large part of this act is about business relief.
 I will address some of the opportunities businesses have, but I will focus mainly on how this impacts you as an individual.

-Bear with me as we go through a lot of information together about this act!
+Bear with me as we go through a lot of information together about this act and the stimulus check!